Compliance

 - Payroll data is personal data and must be stored and processed securely.

-- Employers must submit P11D forms annually for benefits.
+- Employers must submit P11D forms annually for benefits where applicable.

 - Applies to employers with annual pay bills over £3 million.